Ivan Tavrin

-Ivan Vladimirovich Tavrin (Иван Владимирович Таврин; born November 1, 1976) is a Russian oligarch, investor, and founder of several major corporations.
+Ivan Vladimirovich Tavrin (Иван Владимирович Таврин; born November 1, 1976) is a Russian oligarch, investor, and founder of several major corporations, linked to another billionaire Alisher Usmanov.
 Currently he is the Chief Executive Officer of Kismet Capital Group.

 Education and early career

 In 1998, the Moscow-born Tavrin graduated from the Moscow State Institute of International Relations (MGIMO).
 During his early career, he led, established or was an investor in multiple technology, media and telecom (TMT) companies, including Regional Media Group, Media-1 Holdings, and TV-3, among others.

 Career

 Media-1

 In 2007, Tavrin created the Media-1 holding, formerly known as UTH Russia, and became the chairman of the board of directors of the company.
 As of 2021, it is one of the largest independent media holdings in Russia.
+The holding, in particular, includes one of the top music TV channels Muz-TV.

+In August 2024, it became known that Tavrin was selling Media-1.
+The buyer is a group of investors, including a joint venture between Rostelecom and the National Media Group, Media-Telecom.

 MegaFon

 In 2012 he became the CEO of MegaFon, a mobile company that at the time had more than a quarter of the Russian cell phone communications market.